jdelic/consul-smartstack/README.rst

 Why not use consul-template directly for templating the haproxy configuration?
 ------------------------------------------------------------------------------
 There are limits to Golang's (and by extension consul-template's) templating language that make this infeasible.
-Much of the infratructure in this repository depends on using consul service tags to pass information from the service definition in Consul to haproxy.
+Much of the infrastructure in this repository depends on using consul service tags to pass information from the service definition in Consul to haproxy.
 Since consul-template's templating language does not support setting variables or other constructs (and the